 Catholic Parish Outreach – 919-873-0245, Sue Hand 919-846-7954

 Catholic Parish Outreach is the largest food pantry in Wake County.
 We serve the needs of people facing difficult financial times by providing food and children’s and maternity clothing.
 Besides helping out with our food drives, there are many volunteer opportunities at CPO.

 Care for Creation – Trevor Thompson – 919-847-8205x270

-Answers the call of St. Francis to be faithful stewards of God’s creation by advocating on behalf of the environment and supporting educational activities.
+We answers the call of St. Francis of Assisi to be faithful stewards of God’s creation by advocating on behalf of the environment and supporting educational activities.

 Community Garden – Pat and Paul Kelly – 919-413-8833